Applies to all Stanford employees, certain individuals who are not Stanford employees (as defined in the Policy section) and students.

 Employees concerned about substance use, abuse, and rehabilitation are strongly encouraged to contact their physician, their medical plan, or the Stanford Faculty & Staff Help Center, which can refer employees to appropriate resources (community or private agencies) that provide complete, confidential substance abuse counseling.

-Students (including employees who are also Stanford students) are urged to contact the Office of Alcohol Policy and Education at (650) 723-3429.
+Students (including employees who are also Stanford students) are urged to contact the Office of Substance Use Programs, Education & Resources at (650) 723-3429.

 The unlawful manufacture, distribution, dispensing, possession, and/or use of a controlled substance or alcohol is regulated by a number of federal, state and local laws.
 These laws impose legal sanctions for both misdemeanor and felony convictions.
 Criminal penalties for convictions can range from fines and probation to denial or revocation of federal benefits (such as student loans) to imprisonment and forfeiture of personal and real property.